kkuchta/kttt/README.md

 # Kriegspiel Tic Tac Toe

+A vibe-coded, socket-based, multiplayer version of Tic Tac Toe where you can't see your opponents's moves.
+Inspired by [this tweet](https://x.com/ZachWeiner/status/1755205085947109517) and built as an excuse to practice AI-driven development.
+I have neither written _nor_ read any code in this repo.
+The only hand-written thing in here is the copy within the app and these first two paragraphs.

+The remainder of this readme is whatever the AI decides it wants.

+---

 A web-based multiplayer implementation of Kriegspiel Tic Tac Toe - a hidden information variant of classic tic-tac-toe where players cannot see their opponent's moves until they accidentally try to place a piece on an occupied space.

 ## 🎮 Game Rules